 - Salem Fields Cemetery, Brooklyn: Harry Winston, the talented American jeweler

-As I said above, if you enjoyed this video, subscribe to our channel, like the video and share it with your friends and family!
+As I said above, if you enjoyed this video about famous people buried in NYC cemeteries, subscribe to our Youtube channel, like the video and share it with your friends and family!

 Since you’re just a few steps from Industry City, be sure to visit in that area.
 From a sake-on-tap bar and chocolate stores, to design shops, hat designers and outdoor events, it’s a great spot to go.